jfm888/data-512/data-512-a2/README.md

 The included CSV files are to help with recreating the png images seen below and in the notebook (also in the repo)

+A US Census 2010 report was used to compare with toxicity corpus age distrobuitions; this is also included in the repo

 #### Data Schema

 Data description and schema was taken from [WikiMedia](https://meta.wikimedia.org/wiki/Research:Detox/Data_Release)